slowrunner/Carl/Projects/subsumption_lewis/README.md

-# SUBSUMPTION ROBOT ARCHITECTURE IN PYTHON
+# SUBSUMPTION ROBOT ARCHITECTURE IN PYTHON FOR GOPIGO3

 My first exposure to the Brooks 1984 Subsumption Behavior Based Robotics Architecture
 was via assembling the 68HC11 based RugWarrior Pro Robot and
 the book "Mobile Robots: Inspiration to Implementation", Joseph L. Jones, Anita M. Flynn, Bruce A. Seiger.

 In MR:I2I p314, the authors present a subsumption architecture for a robot behavior named "Lewis and Clark"
-written in Interactive C programming language, consisting of a multi-processing set of behaviors that use
+written in Interactive C programming language, consisting of a multi-processing set of behavior finite-state machines that use
 a set of "global state and value variables" for interprocess communication.

 The physical robot had sensors: